jameshume/jehtech/src/html/openocd.md

 > board requirements that all reset pulses last for at least a certain amount of time; and reset buttons commonly have hardware
 > debouncing.
 Use the adapter srst delay and jtag_ntrst_delay commands to say when extra delays are needed.

+You might need the reset delay because, for example, power supplies require stabalisation time after a reset, external crystals need time to fire up, or maybe even a the reset circuitry or a reset supervisor adding delays.

+For the pulse width, you might need to set it because perhipherals and debug logic need a longer delay to reset cleanly for example.

+The delays seen above are for debug purposes... wouldn't normally be that high.

 ## Command Cheat Sheet